 4/8/2018, From the management: We have moved the Bullpen over to a new temporary server and a new permanent type of setup.
 It's a bit much to explain here, but I think it's working.
 Please let me know on User_talk:Admin if you see any issues.
 Thank you as always for your support.

-LOOGY (Left-handed One Out Guy) is a typical modern role for a left-handed relief pitcher, whos come in to face just one left-handed batter or two.
-The canonical example of a LOOGY was Jesse Orosco: for the last 13 years of his career, Orosco never averaged more than 1 inning pitched per appearance in any season, and in the last 5 years of his career he averaged less than 1/2 IP per appearance.
-Others who have had long careers performing this role include Mike Myers, Trever Miller and Will Ohman.
+LOOGY (Left-handed One Out Guy) is a typical modern role for a left-handed relief pitcher, who comes in to face just one left-handed batter or two.
+The canonical example of a LOOGY was Jesse Orosco: for the last 13 years of his career, Orosco never averaged more than 1 inning pitched per appearance in any season, and in the last 5 years of his career he averaged less than 0.5 IP per appearance.
+Others who have had long careers performing this role include Mike Myers, Javier Lopez, Randy Choate, Trever Miller and Will Ohman.
 They will typically have a lot of appearances, few innings pitched, and very few decisions - wins, losses, or saves.

 The term was coined by the staff of the on-line magazine Baseball Prospectus in the early 2000s, when the number of such pitchers proliferated.
-Tony LaRussa is known as a manager who is excessively fond of this type of pitcher, always keeping at least two and sometimes three in his team's bullpen, and making more in-inning pitching changes than any other manager.
+The term quickly gained wider popularity and is now commonly used throughout baseball.
+Tony LaRussa was known as a manager who was excessively fond of this type of pitcher, always keeping at least two and sometimes three in his team's bullpen, and making more in-inning pitching changes than any other manager.

 - Andrew Simon: "LOOGY legends: Choate, Lopez left their marks: Retiring southpaw relievers both rank in top three for one-batter, one-out appearances", mlb.com, February 16, 2017.